Sidney Nolan: Early life

 Sidney Nolan was born in Carlton, at that time an inner working-class suburb of Melbourne, on 22 April 1917.
 He was the eldest of four children.
 His parents, Sidney (a tram driver) and Dora, were both fifth generation Australians of Irish descent.
 Nolan later moved with his family to the bayside suburb of St Kilda.
 He attended the Brighton Road State School and then Brighton Technical School and left school aged 14.
-He enrolled at the Prahran Technical College (now part of Swinburne University), Department of Design and Crafts, in a course which he had already begun part-time by correspondence.
-From 1933, at the age of 16, he began almost six years of work for Fayrefield Hats, Abbotsford, producing advertising and display stands with spray paints and dyes.
-From 1934 he attended night classes sporadically at the National Gallery of Victoria Art School.
+He enrolled at the Prahran Technical College (now part of Swinburne University of Technology), Department of Design and Crafts, in a course which he had already begun part-time by correspondence.
+In 1933, at the age of 16, he began working for Fayrefield Hats, Abbotsford, producing advertising and display stands with spray paints and dyes for six years.
+In 1934, he attended night classes sporadically at the National Gallery of Victoria Art School.

 Years at Heide (1941–1947)

 Nolan was a close friend of the arts patrons John and Sunday Reed, and is regarded as one of the leading figures of the so-called "Heide Circle" that also included Albert Tucker, Joy Hester, Arthur Boyd and John Perceval.
-Boyd and Perceval were members of the Boyd artistic family who were centered at "Open Country", Murrumbeena.
+Boyd and Perceval were members of the Boyd artistic family who were centred at "Open Country", Murrumbeena.